JeffWeinell/REEs/README.md

 ### Note 2: "NW_013658076.1:768357-769730" of stats.table.best is essentially the same locus as "NW_013658076.1:768360-769730" in stats_data_FastestExonPerGene_best.tsv; The difference is because the latest version of the REEs::reportBestMatches function filters matches that are subsequences of other matches.
 ### Note 3: running pick.loci with max.capture.coverage=1200500 (rather than 1200000) includes the loci "NW_013657914.1:650880-651587" and "NW_013662230.1:5224-5446", which were included in "stats_data_FastestExonPerGene_best.tsv", but "NW_013659343.1:156011-156388" is still missing.
 --->

-The output table includes 2,070 REEs and can be downloaded here [stats_data_FastestExonPerGene_best_28Dec2020.tsv](https://github.com/JeffWeinell/SnakeCap/raw/main/REEs/stats_data_FastestExonPerGene_best_28Dec2020.tsv).
+Output table [stats_data_FastestExonPerGene_best_28Dec2020.tsv](https://github.com/JeffWeinell/SnakeCap/raw/main/REEs/stats_data_FastestExonPerGene_best_28Dec2020.tsv) includes 2,070 REEs.
 The format of the output table is the same as the format of the input table; see [Table 3](#Table3) for column descriptions.

 <!--
 An updated version of this stats table stats_data_FastestExonPerGene_best.tsv that includes the WeinellEntry locus names is [stats_data_FastestExonPerGene_best_20Nov2020.tsv](https://github.com/JeffWeinell/SnakeCap/raw/main/REEs/stats_data_FastestExonPerGene_best_20Nov2020.tsv).